planningcenter/api-docs/source/includes/_services.md

 ## PlanPeople

 A person scheduled within a specific plan.

-The potentially confusing attributes are:
+### Attribute Info

+<span class='attribute-info-name'>can_accept_partial</span>

-  - can_accept_partial: If the person is scheduled to a split team where they could potentially accept 1 time and decline another.
+If the person is scheduled to a split team where they could potentially accept 1 time and decline another.

+<span class='attribute-info-name'>excluded_times</span>

-  - excluded_times: Scheduled people are assigned to all service, rehearsal, and other times, unless you exclude them.
+Scheduled people are assigned to all service, rehearsal, and other times, unless you exclude them.
 Exclude any times the person is not assigned to for that plan.

 ### List Plan People